 The point is, that if you teach your children the truth, (the Quran and the sunna), you don’t have to spend a lot of time teaching them about all the falsehood that they may or may not encounter during their lifetime, or teaching them about all the different sects and ways that people do this or that.
 There is no end to the amount of falsehood, difference of opinion, deviant and orthodox ideology, and opinions in circulation amongst the Muslims.
 Of course as things come up, you may comment upon it to your kids, (if neccessary), or explain it to them but in most cases, children will depend upon the parent to simply raise them right and teach them correctly the first time.
 Their time on earth is limited just like ours, and the more truth they know (from the Kitaab and the Sunna) and the more they are aware of what is important; (prayer, fasting, family bonds, goodness to neighbors, charity, honesty, loyalty, taqwa, kindness, family, the Masjid, brotherhood, and so on), then the more time and energy they can devote to practicing it and preparing for their hereafter.
 There are so many aspects of deen that children grow up and know nothing about.
 Whether it is family issues, moral value issues, character issues, adaab issues, belief issues, fiqh issues, social issues, or simple lifestyle issues upon which Allah and His Messenger have rendered guidance.

-The idea is to pass the deen down to your children in a way that they will remain firm in their faith, and in their practice of Islam, and not find themselves running from one thing to another thing to another thing.
+The idea is to pass the religion and foundational knowledge of Islam down to your children in a way that will help them to remain firm in their faith, and in their practice of Islam, and not find themselves going from sub-ideology of Islam to another.
+Ultimately what you want for your family is generational continuity of Islam as a way of life.
 Or constantly questioning this and then questioning that, and questioning what they believe, every time something new comes on the scene, like many Muslims are doing today.
 It’s really a sad situation.
 When children are put upon firm and true deen from the very beginning, it is likely that they will not be swayed or moved by anything different.
 Whether it be a different madhhab, or a deviant ideology.
 You don’t want your children to end up being like the people who spend more time arguing about the deen, than they spend practicing it.
 Children are born in a state of fitrah, The Prophet (SAWS) said: “Each child is born in a state of fitrah, but his parents make him a Jew or a Christian”.
 Muslim parents have the opportunity and are charged with keeping their children upon the straight path that Allah has created them upon; the prophet (SAWS) reported about Allah be He Exalted and Glorified, that He said: “I created My servants in the right religion, but the devils made them go astray.”
 Children by their very nature are predisposed to take the path that their parents put them on.
 When they are exposed by the parents to too many different truths, or too many different religious ideologies, they will not be secure in their faith.
 Once they become insecure in their faith, they are likely to fall for anything.

 Shaykh Abu Laith Luqman Ahmad